teresamendescoelho-cpu/Should-Marketing-Professionals-Learn-Data-Analytics-/PROJECT_RESOURCES.md

 # 📝 Notes

-This document will be updated throughout the project as additional datasets, tools, libraries, and references are incorporated.
+This document will be updated throughout the project as additional datasets, software, libraries, references, and resources are incorporated.